dendronhq/dendron-site/vault/dendron.topic.vaults.self-contained.migrate.md

 If you don't see the vault you wanted to migrate on this list, then that vault is either already a self contained vault or we don't support migrating it yet.
 In that case you can follow the manual migration instructions listed below.

+### How it works

+The migration tool works by temporarily renaming the old vault, creating a new self contained vault with the same name, then moving the old vault into the self contained vault to complete the migration.
+This allows the tool to move all your notes and any other files you have inside the vault quickly.
+In more detail:

+1. The folder for the vault selected to be migrated (old) is renamed with a unique name like `vault-migrate-aiky0`
+1. A self contained vault (new) with the same name is created in place of the old vault
+1. The old vault is moved into the new vault as the `notes` folder
+1. The vault is marked as self contained in the configuration files
+1. If there's a `.git` folder inside the old vault, it's moved up to the new vault

+While unlikely, should the automatic migration tool fail after renaming your existing vault, you can abort the migration by renaming the vault folder to what it used to be before.
+This is usually the same as the name of the vault, you can confirm what it is by looking at the `fsPath` value in the `dendron.yml` configuration file.

+If you have any files inside the vault that you want to keep at the root of the vault, for example a README file, VSCode configuration files, or a gitignore, you can move these files out of the `notes` folder and into the root of the vault afterwards.

 ## Manual Migration Instructions